renebarto/baremetal/doc/tutorials/11-doxygen.md

 You may notice that some options are not supported by the Linux version, as it is slightly older than the Windows version.

+You'll end up with a directory tree that looks as follows:

+- doxygen
+  - html: Contains HTML pages, including the main file `index.html`
+    - images: All images that are copied from `doc/images`
+    - pdf: All PDF files that are copied from `doc/pdf`

 ## Viewing Doxygen output {#TUTORIAL_11_DOXYGEN_VIEWING_DOXYGEN_OUTPUT}

 Now open the file `doxygen/html/index.html` in your browser.